 Reduces state budget health costs, which enables the state to invest more in education and jobs.

 ✔ Phase 1 (in process): The bipartisan Legislative Finance Committee, with public input, determines:

 Revenue sources to pay for the Plan (sliding-scale premiums and employer contributions from Plan members, along with existing public dollars)

 Workers’ compensation and automobile insurance premium reductions

-✔ Phase 2: Based on the Legislative Finance Committee’s financial analysis results, the legislature and governor decide whether to proceed.
+✔ Phase 2: Based on the Legislative Finance Committee’s financial analysis results, the legislature and governor will decide by 2021 whether and how to proceed.
 The Plan will not be implemented until the legislature determines that it is financially viable.

 ✔ Phase 3: The Plan is developed, with legislative, executive, and public input, and any needed waivers are submitted so the Plan can begin operations and receive all available federal tax credits and subsidies.

-As efforts to dismantle the Affordable Care Act continue on many fronts, it is more important than ever for New Mexico to enact this well-vetted, homegrown plan.
+With health care costs continuing to rise, it is more important than ever for New Mexico to seriously consider this well-vetted, homegrown plan.